mets/METS-primer/Chapter-3.md

 element a different version of a file that has undergone a transformation for some reason, such as format migration.

-#### File (element) -- Attributes

-ID (*ID/R*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-Typically, the ID attribute value on a `<file>` element would be referenced from one or more FILEID attributes (which are of type IDREF) on `<fptr>`nd/or `<area>` elements within the `<structMap>` Such references establish links between structural divisions (`<div>` elements) and the specific content files or parts of content files that manifest them.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-MIMETYPE (*string/O*): The IANA MIME media type for the file.
-Some values for this attribute can be found on the IANA website.

-SEQ (*integer/O*): Indicates the sequence of this `<file>` relative to the others in its `<fileGrp>`

-SIZE (*integer/O*): The size of the file in bytes.

-CREATED (*dateTime/O*): The date of creation for the file.

-CHECKSUM (*string/O*): The checksum value for this file.

-CHECKSUMTYPE (*string/O*): The type of checksum in the CHECKSUM attribute.
-When used it must be one of the following: *HAVAL, MD5, SHA-256, SHA-384, SHA-512, TIGER, WHIRLPOOL*

-OWNERID (*string/O*): A unique identifier assigned to file by its owner.
-This may be a URI which differs from the URI used to retrieve the file.

-ADMID (*IDREFS/O*): Contains the ID attribute values of the `<techMD>`, `<sourceMD>`, `<rightsMD>` and/or `<digiprovMD>` elements within the `<amdSec>` of the METS document that contain administrative metadata pertaining to the file.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

-DMDID (*IDREFS/O*): Contains the ID attribute values identifying the `<dmdSec>`, elements in the METS document that contain or link to descriptive metadata pertaining to the content file represented by the current `<file>` element.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

-GROUPID (*string/O*): An identifier that establishes a correspondence between this file and files in other file groups.
-Typically, this will be used to associate a master file in one file group with derivative files made from it in other file groups.

-USE (*string/O*): A tagging attribute to indicate the intended use of all copies of the file aggregated by the `<file>` element (e.g., master, reference, thumbnails for image files).
-A USE attribute can be expressed at the `<fileGrp>` level, the `<file>` level, the `<FLocat>` level and/or the `<FContent>` level.
-A USE attribute value at the `<fileGrp>` level should pertain to all of the files in the `<fileGrp>` A USE attribute at the `<file>` level should pertain to all copies of the file as represented by subsidiary `<FLocat>` and/or `<FContent>` elements.
-A USE attribute at the `<FLocat>` or `<FContent>` level pertains to the particular copy of the file that is either referenced (`<FLocat>`) or wrapped (`<FContent>`).

 #### File (element) -- example

 The physical book example that we have been using represents each page